 This is answered because many people think of washing shirts in a sink.
 I think it is gross and completely avoidable unless you cannot find a single bucket or basin to collect water and rinse.

-Is there a quick way to loose wrinkles ?
+Is there a quick way to reduce wrinkles ?

-Steam iron is the best to remove wrinlkles.
-If you do not have any sort of iron, much less steam iron, just hang in your shower cubicle and have a hot shower.
+Steam iron is the best to remove wrinkles.
+If you do not have any sort of iron, much less steam iron, hang it in your shower cubicle and have a hot shower.

 Which shirts can be washed in a washing machine?

-If your shirt is made of synthetic fabric or synthetic blends or cotton, and linen you can clean it in a washing machine, so long as the fabric is sturdy and of good structure.
+If your shirt is made of synthetic fabric, blends, cotton, and linen, you can clean it in a washing machine, so long as the material is sturdy and of good structure.

-Do not wash Rayon/viscose shirt, silk shirt or loose weave shirts in the washing machine.
+But machine washing may not be a good choice for some shirts.
+Do not wash Rayon/viscose shirts, silk shirts, or loose weave shirts in the washing machine.
+These should be hand washed.

 More like this: